Ultimate Love, Extreme Missions

 "Husbands, love your wives, just as Christ also loved the church and gave Himself up for her ... for no one ever hated his own flesh, but nourishes and cherishes it, just as Christ also does the church" (Ephesians 5:25, 29).

 God's great love is demonstrated in the way that He chose a bride.
-In order to gain a bride, one needs to provide a dowry.
+To gain a bride, one must provide a dowry.

 The greatness of God and His plan is also seen in the way Christ secured His bride.
 Man is exhorted to love his wife just as Christ also loved the church and gave Himself up for her (5:25).
 Why would the Father send His son into the world to secure us to Himself?

-The depth of God's love is made even more evident when we take into consideration two facts: God did not need us and our unattractiveness.
+The depth of God's love is made even more evident when we consider two facts: God did not need us, and we are unattractive.

 (1) God has no need for us

 Do not stain the grace of God by asserting in your heart that He ought to save you or me.
-Man's humanism lifts himself up so high that he thinks he is so needed.
+Man's humanism elevates him so much that he thinks he is indispensable.

 I shared the gospel with a man yesterday.
-He seemed to recognize how much of sinner he was but something was wrong.
-He kept telling me story after story how he wiped that man out twice though he was struck down once.
-In the end he thought he was quite the fighter and defended right causes even though he might smash a man's face into some glass.
+He seemed to recognize how much of a sinner he was, but something was wrong.
+He kept telling me story after story about how he wiped that man out twice, though he was struck down once.
+In the end, he thought he was quite the fighter and defended the right causes even though he might smash a man's face into some glass.
 He thought well of himself even though he said he was wrong.
-Inside he believed he was not that bad, even pretty good.
+Inside, he believed he was not that bad, even pretty good.

 Think of trying to court a corpse.
 Rather unpleasant indeed.